 How is Upper Eyelid Ptosis Corrected?

 Upper eyelid ptosis surgery (true droopy eyelid surgery) works by surgically tightening of the levator muscle to raise the droopy upper eyelid.
 There are various technique available to tighten the levator muscle, also known as a levator resection, depending on the type and severity of the ptosis.
-Ptosis surgery can be performed through a posterior eyelid approach (internal ptosis surgery or mullerectomy), resulting in scar-less surgery with excellent eyelid contour.
+Ptosis treatment surgery can be performed through a posterior eyelid approach (internal ptosis surgery, mullerectomy, or a muller muscle resection), resulting in scar-less surgery with excellent eyelid contour.
 It could also be performed from the front skin approach (external ptosis surgery), where the incision is hidden in the eyelid crease line.
-In congenital ptosis or ptosis due to very weak levator muscle, the upper eyelid has to be linked to the forehead muscle (frontalis muscle) in order to use the forehead muscle to lift the droopy upper eyelids.
+In congenital ptosis or ptosis due to very weak levator muscle tendon, the upper eyelid has to be linked to the forehead muscle (frontalis muscle) in order to use the forehead muscle to lift the droopy upper eyelids.
 This technique is called frontalis sling.